gabrielwolf/aplattform.net.players/README.md

 TODO
 ----

-1. Set gain
-2. Rotation of the Soundfield
+1. Rotation of the Soundfield
-3. JSAmbisonics implementation
+2. JSAmbisonics implementation
-4. Listening tests
+3. Listening tests
-5. Seeking
+4. Seeking